merenlab/merenlab.org/_posts/anvio/2016-06-06-working-with-contigs-only.md

 If you hapenned to read [this post]({% post_url anvio/2015-12-07-predicting-number-of-genomes %}), you already know that at this point we can take a look at the distribuiton of bacterial single-copy genes in this contigs database and predict the number of genomes in it:

+{:.warning}
+Please use the program [`anvi-display-contigs-stats`](http://merenlab.org/software/anvio/vignette/#anvi-display-contigs-stats) to learn about the predicted number of bacterial, archaeal, and eukaryotic genomes you have in your contigs database.
+The interactive display of that program will give you these numbers also.
+We are keeping the rest of the post here so we remember where we are coming from :)

 ``` bash
 $ anvi-script-gen_stats_for_single_copy_genes.py Bacillus_subtilis.db
 $ anvi-script-gen_stats_for_single_copy_genes.R Bacillus_subtilis.db.hits Bacillus_subtilis.db.genes